ElWanderer/kOS_scripts/documentation/lib_transfer_readme.md

 #### `MAX_SCORE`

 This is a large value, used by the node scoring functions as an initial value.
+Due to the availability of "bonus" points, it's possible for a manoeuvre node to score higher than this value.

 The initial value is `99999`.

 #### `MIN_SCORE`

-This is a large, negative value, used by the node scoring functions when the solution is as bad as possible.
+This is a large, negative value, used by the node scoring functions when the solution is deemed to be so bad, it's not possible to work out *how* bad it is!

 The initial value is `-999999999`.

 #### `TIME_TO_NODE`

-TBD - how is this actually used?
+This is the number of seconds in the future that a mid-course correction node will be plotted.

+Previously, this was incremented after each correction node, so that corrections got further apart during a transfer.
+That functionality was removed and so this value is currently left unchanged.
+Future updates may reimplement the node increments or use it to specify precise times for certain nodes e.g. to apply a correction in the best position to perform an inclination change.

 The initial value is `900` seconds.